Not sure what to do in Yellowstone in 4 days? Worry not.

 Another airport to fly into to get to Yellowstone National Park is the Idaho Falls Regional Airport in Idaho Falls.
 From there, it takes about 2 hours to get to West Yellowstone, which is where you will find the West Entrance of YNP.
 This is the least common flight option to Yellowstone.

 If you are on a really tight budget and you are traveling as a family, it might be the best (economically) to fly into Denver, rent a car, and drive to Gardiner.
 Flights to Denver are incredibly cheap.
+The same goes for the airport in Salt Lake City.

-Where To Stay In Our Yellowstone 4 Day Itinerary
+Where To Stay In Yellowstone National Park

 Picking the proper place to stay in Yellowstone will make or break your trip.
 It is that important.
 If you have been reading this post, you will know why.
 It is because Yellowstone is so massive that you could be staying on the opposite corner of the place you want to visit in Yellowstone.